Highly arc-transitive digraphs -- counterexamples and structure: Abstract

 \section{Abstract}

-We resolve two problems of [Cameron, Praeger, and Wormald -- Infinite highly arc transitive digraphs and universal covering digraphs, Combinatorica 1993].
-First, we construct a locally finite highly arc-transitive digraph with universal reachability relation.
-Second, we provide constructions of 2-ended highly arc transitive digraphs where each `building block' is a finite bipartite graph that is not a disjoint union of complete bipartite graphs.
-This was conjectured impossible in the above paper.
-We also describe the structure of 2-ended highly arc transitive digraphs in more generality, although complete characterization remains elusive.
+Two problems of Cameron, Praeger, and Wormald [Infinite highly arc transitive digraphs and universal covering digraphs, Combinatorica (1993)] are resolved.
+First, locally finite highly arc-transitive digraphs with universal reachability relation are presented.
+Second, constructions of two-ended highly arc-transitive digraphs are provided, where each `building block' is a finite bipartite digraph that is not a disjoint union of complete bipartite digraphs.
+Both of these were conjectured impossible in the above-mentioned paper.
+We also describe the structure of two-ended highly arc-transitive digraphs in more generality, heading towards a characterization of such digraphs.
+However, the complete characterization remains elusive.